 New York, N.Y.— Elizabeth W. Smith, President & CEO of the Central Park Conservancy, joined today with New York City Parks Commissioner Mitchell J. Silver, FAICP, to unveil designs for a transformative project that will create a beautiful new recreational facility seamlessly integrated into the landscape around the Harlem Meer.
 The project will repair the damaged landscape, improve the ecology of the north end, and re-establish long-severed connections to one of the Park’s most picturesque areas.
-The new facility will replace the aging pool and rink, which has suffered from systemic problems since it was built and obstructs the flow of people, views, and water through the Park.
+The new facility will replace the aging rink and pool, which has suffered from systemic problems since it was built and obstructs the flow of people, views, and water through the Park.

 For the Conservancy—the private, nonprofit organization that restores, manages, and enhances Central Park in partnership with the public—this momentous project will cap a decades-long restoration of the Park’s north end.
 Today’s announcement revealed the vision of the Conservancy’s design office, led by Chief Landscape Architect Christopher J. Nolan, FASLA, with the architectural team of Susan T. Rodriguez Architecture | Design in collaboration with Mitchell Giurgola.
 More than a year of extensive community engagement contributed toward the design.
 The unveiling of the design for the north end project initiates the process of public review and regulatory approvals.

 Built in 1966, Lasker Rink and Pool now stands as a massive concrete barrier between the Harlem Meer and the scenic Ravine to the south.
-The project will remove this blockage, so the watercourse that runs through the Ravine will once again flow overland into the Meer, instead of being diverted into a culvert behind the pool and rink building.
+The project will remove this blockage, so the watercourse that runs through the Ravine will once again flow overland into the Meer, instead of being diverted into a culvert behind the rink and pool building.
 The path beside the watercourse will likewise be re-established, restoring the lost pedestrian connection and view through Huddlestone Arch toward the historic landscape.
 The project team’s design calls for the new recreational facility to be shifted to the eastern portion of the site rather than straddling the middle, with the pool house built into a slope in the topography.
 A landscaped berm will envelope the elongated oval pool and rink, fully integrating the facility into the setting.

 Expanding the recreational opportunities at the Meer, the design also provides a boardwalk across a series of small islands and the freshwater marsh where the restored watercourse will flow into the Meer.
 By making the facility more open and accessible, the project will support year-round programming for the first time while enabling connections among the communities of Park users, from casual strollers and picnickers to recreational runners and birdwatchers.